 Drawing concentric circles is a start to keeping focused on what you can do to control the outcome of your future.
 Talking with a counselor, objective friend, or trusted family member can help to continuously reinforce your confidence and awareness of your own power to build a positive future.
 Only you have control over your decisions to remain social, go out with friends, pursue activities and hobbies, and work towards your re-invigorated goals.

-For more information, or to talk about a pending separation, divorce, or family issues with one of Jacobs Berger’s licensed and experienced New Jersey matrimonial law attorneys, give our office a call at 973-710-4366 or email us at email@example.com.
+For more information, or to talk about a pending separation, divorce, or family issues with one of Jacobs Berger’s licensed and experienced New Jersey matrimonial law attorneys, contact us to schedule your strategy session with our team.